AP Physics B

-Advanced Placement (AP) Physics B was an Advanced Placement Physics course equivalent to a year-long introductory college course in basic physics concepts.
-High school students studied Newtonian mechanics, electromagnetism, fluid mechanics, thermal physics, waves, optics, atomic and nuclear physics in preparation for a cumulative exam given each May.
-The course was algebra-based and involved algebra and trigonometry to solve various physics problems.
-This course also helped prepare students for the SAT Subject Test in Physics, also administered by the College Board.
-The last AP Physics B examination was administered in May 2014.
-The College Board discontinued AP Physics B, replacing it with AP Physics 1 and AP Physics 2, in the 2014–2015 school year.
+Advanced Placement (AP) Physics B was a physics course administered by the College Board as part of its Advanced Placement program.
+It was equivalent to a year-long introductory university course covering Newtonian mechanics, electromagnetism, fluid mechanics, thermal physics, waves, optics, and modern physics.
+The course was algebra-based and heavily computational; in 2015, it was replaced by the more concept-focused AP Physics 1 and AP Physics 2.

 Exam

-The exam consisted of a 70 MCQ section, followed by a 6-7 FRQ section.
+The exam consisted of a 70 multiple-choice question (MCQ) section, followed by a 6–7 free-response question (FRQ) section.
 Each section was 90 minutes and was worth 50% of the final score.
 The MCQ section banned calculators, while the FRQ allowed calculators and a list of common formulas.
 Overall, the exam was configured to approximately cover a set percentage of each of the five target categories:

 Purpose

 According to the College Board web site, the Physics B course provided "a foundation in physics for students in the life sciences, a pre medical career path, and some applied sciences, as well as other fields not directly related to science."